Melanie C: 2007–2008: This Time and Spice Girls reunion

 On 28 June 2007, the Spice Girls held a surprise press conference at The O2 Arena announcing that they were reuniting to embark on a worldwide concert tour, The Return of the Spice Girls, starting in Vancouver on 2 December.
 They received £10 million (approximately $20 million) each for the tour.
 Filmmaker Bob Smeaton directed an official documentary on the reunion.
 It was entitled Giving You Everything.
 At the same time, Chisholm released the fourth single of her album, "This Time", features the B-side "We Love to Entertain You", which was used for 2007's Pro7 Starforce campaign in Germany.
 The song peaked at number 94 in the UK and 69 in Germany.
 On 5 November, the Spice Girls released their return single, "Headlines (Friendship Never Ends)", also announced as the official Children in Need charity single and performed at Victoria's Secret Fashion Show.
 The song peaked at number 11, becoming the first song to not reach the top 10.
 The music video was directed by Anthony Mandler and the girls used exclusive clothes designed by Roberto Cavalli.
 They released a compilation album, the Greatest Hits in November, including the singles, the 1997 Pepsi's theme "Move Over" and two new songs, "Voodoo" and "Headlines (Friendship Never Ends)".
 The compilation sold 6 million copies.

-They embarked on the tour on 2 December, traveling for 47 dates until 26 February 2008.
+They embarked on the tour on 2 December, travelling for 47 dates until 26 February 2008.
 The tour is estimated to have grossed over US$70 million and produced $107.2 million in ticket sales and merchandising.
 The tour won the 2008 Billboard Touring Award.
 As well as their sell-out tour, the Spice Girls were contracted to appear in Tesco advertisements, for which they were paid £1 million each.
 After the end of the reunion with the Spice Girls, Chisholm embarked on her fifth tour, the This Time Canadian Tour, in May 2008, performing in nine Canadian cities.
 On 25 July, "Understand" was released as fifth and final single from This Time only in Canada.

 2009–2014: Acting, The Sea and Stages

-In 2009, it was planned she would star in a sequel to the 1996 horror film The Craft, but the production was canceled.
+In 2009, it was planned she would star in a sequel to the 1996 horror film The Craft, but the production was cancelled.
 On 29 June, Chisholm released her second DVD concert, Live at the Hard Rock Cafe, including two previously unreleased songs, "Blue Skies All the Way" and "Paris Burning".
 The DVD peaked at number 22 in the UK.